yeehanchung/yeehanchung/README.md

 - My name is Yeehan - He/him - INFJ - 🐐 - ♑️ .
 - Speak English, 华语, and 粤语.
-- Graduated in May 2021 (Comp.
-Science, Software Engineering) with 1st Class (Hons).

 ### Goals in 2021 🎯